 I never became a boy and I never became a Mohawk, but I did marry Chuck Wolf, so I guess you could say I became part of the Wolf Clan.
 And I read every book about Native Americans and Nature and Crafts that I could find.

 For a long time I wanted to become a scientist.
 I loved the study of plants, animals, rocks, minerals.
 I made a collection of pressed ferns, scientifically labeled and preserved.
 I had a shell collection, a rock collection, a butterfly collection, a microscope and a chemistry set.
-I used to catch frogs and snakes and turtles in the woods and fields around our home and bring them home as pets.
+I caught frogs and snakes and turtles in the woods and fields around our home and brought them home as pets.
 Once I chased my mom out of the house with a box turtle.

 I thought about becoming a jockey because I loved to ride horses.
 But I kept growing bigger even though I was a really picky eater.
 I read all the Black Stallion books, (there were no girls in them that I remember), and every other horse book I could find.

-Finally I settled on three careers - to be a teacher, to work in publishing, and to write and illustrate children's books.
-And you know what?
-I have gotten to do all three.
+Finally, I settled on three careers - to be a teacher, to work in publishing, and to write and illustrate children's books.

 In college I studied Anthropology.
 That's the study of different people and the way they live.
 I got to read even more about Native Americans, especially the Mohawk.
 Then I taught Anthropology at a boarding high school.
 When I married Chuck Wolf, I moved to Chicago.
 I got a job typesetting books.
 I worked with book editors and book designers and the production department.
 I learned all about the publishing business.